pladopoulos/etymologyneering/README.md

 A **man-in-the-loop** review process ensured factual grounding and interpretive depth, supported by structured **guardrails**:

 - **Missing PIE input for prefixes or stems can lead to hallucinations:** When the model isn’t provided with the Proto-Indo-European (PIE) root of one or more components (e.g., in a word with two prefixes and one stem), it tends to invent or distort meanings for the missing parts.
-So having all PIE for all parts of the words (prefix and stem) is imperative.
+So having all PIE stems for all parts of the words (prefix and stem) is imperative.
 - **Schema constraints:** fixed 9-section format with exact headings.
 - **Content separation:** no mixing of historical and modern meaning.
 - **Style rules:** concise sentences (≤ 20 words), academic tone.